|

 When evidence is conflicting, inconsistent, or incomplete, the investigation must be pursued to the point that the preponderance of evidence supports the determination regarding the applicant's eligibility.

-As long as there is no conflicting evidence or information, there is no basis to deny aid to a child solely because the relationship to the caretaker has not been established by the Department of Child Support Services (LCSA.
+As long as there is no conflicting evidence or information, there is no basis to deny aid to a child solely because the relationship to the caretaker has not been established by the Department of Child Support Services (DCSS).

-When the caretaker relative is an UNDOCUMENTED NON-CITIZEN WITHOUT ANY IDENTIFICATION, or a non-parent (such as an aunt, uncle or grandmother), verify that this individual is, in fact, a qualifying relative.
+When the caretaker relative is an UNDOCUMENTED NON-CITIZEN WITHOUT ANY IDENTIFICATION, or a non-parent (such as an aunt, uncle, or grandmother), verify that this individual is, in fact, a qualifying relative.

 If there is nothing in the case record to link the caretaker and the child, a GEN 853 must be taken, and a copy forwarded to DCSS with the paternity referral.